Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free with in-app purchases

 CapCut is a simple and effective video editor.
-It’s aimed mostly at TikTok creators, but you can use it for Reels and YouTube Shorts as well.
+It’s aimed mainly at TikTok creators, but you can also use it for Reels and YouTube Shorts.
 It specializes in short-form video.
-There is an exhaustive supply of filters and templates you can use.
-They are used to emulate existing trends and some of the filters are just fun.
-You do get some more traditional video editing features like keyframe editing, slow motion support, the picture-in-picture function, and more.
-The best part is that the app didn’t bother us to pay for anything while we tested it out.
-There are in-app purchases according to Google Play, but we didn’t find them during our testing.
+You can use an exhaustive supply of filters and templates.
+They are used to emulate existing trends, and some of the filters are just fun.
+You get more traditional video editing features like keyframe editing, slow motion support, the picture-in-picture function, and more.
+The best part is that the app didn’t bother us to pay for anything while we tested it.
+There are in-app purchases, according to Google Play, but we didn’t find them during our testing.

 FilmoraGo

 FilmoraGo is a video editor app by Wondershare.
 It’s easily one of the best video editor apps.
 This video editor packs a wallop.
-You can do the basics like trim and cut, render, and that kind of stuff.
-It also includes the ability to play in reverse, do square videos (1:1) for Instagram, and 16:9 videos for YouTube specifically.
-It also has support for things like slow motion, transitions, music, overlays, and more.
-There are in-app purchases that add to the power.
+You can do the basics like trim, cut, render, etc. It also includes the ability to play in reverse, do square videos (1:1) for Instagram, and 16:9 videos for YouTube specifically.
+It also supports slow motion, transitions, music, overlays, and more.
+In-app purchases add to the power.
 However, most of the features are, in fact, free.

 Funimate Video Editor